Lab 8: Functions and Lexical Scope

 Write the

-method in your Lambda
+evaluate method in your Lambda class,

-which should create a new Closure
+which should create a new Closure instance and then return that

 closure's numeric id.